 3. Do I change the default username and password?

 It is important that you use a strong password or passphrase.
-If your device is not equipped with a unique, unpredictable, complex and hard-to-guess password, then you need to change the password.
+If your device is not equipped with a long, unique and unpredictable password, then you need to change the password.
 Default usernames and passwords are collected and posted online, leaving your device vulnerable.

 4. Is my Wi-Fi network set up securely, and does it have a secure password?